-ICCL is working to ensure the full implementation of the EU Victims Directive in Irish law, including working with others to put in place policies and processes for effective access to the rights set out under the Directive.
+ICCL is working, along with our partners in the Victims’ Rights Alliance, to ensure the full implementation of the EU Victims Directive in Irish law.
+This means campaigning to put in place policies and processes for effective access to the rights set out under the Directive.
 This will be secured by successful completion of existing partnership agreements at the national and European levels.

-Delivered over four weeks online from 28 November 2017, the course brings together experts working with victims of crime at a domestic and international level.
-Modules will cover:
+Delivered over four weeks online from 28 November 2017, the course brought together experts working with victims of crime at a domestic and international level.
+Modules covered:

 - Introduction to the Victims’ Directive.

 - The Criminal Justice (Victims of Crime) Act 2017.